 |

 Now that dad was working at the Pasadena refinery, southeast of Houston, and as the family grew in number, Aubrey and Maybelle would move to progressively larger homes.
-The next home we lived in after Garner Street was at 1115 Roper Street in the town of South Houston and this location is where I have a large repository of memories.
-So much so that I will get occasional random tidbit of memory that often come back.
+The next home we lived in after Garner Street was at 1115 Roper Street in the town of South Houston and this location is where I gained a large repository of my childhood memories.
+So much so that I will get occasional random tidbit of these memory that often come back alive into my thoughts.

-I often think of the aviary for parakeet that my dad built there but I never was allowed to enter it, in fact I can remember that dad would say, don′t go near the parakeets because they are raising their babies.
-Also, at one point, the family acquired a puppy, which because it was kept in the garage and kept barking all night long, or rather it was more like a squeak that a bark, so, we named the dog squeaky.
+I often think of the aviary for parakeet that my dad built there even though I never was allowed to enter it, in fact I can remember that dad would say to me, "Don′t go near the parakeets because they are raising their babies."
+Also, at one point, the family acquired a puppy, which because it was kept in the garage and kept barking all night long, or rather it was more like a squeak than a bark, we decided to name the dog Squeaky.

 Two, when I became five years of age, my parents bought for me my first two-wheeled bike.
 Oh how many great times I had on my new red Schwinn bicycle.